DarkLinkXXXX/aeq/README.md

 >
 > y = z*(x+1/5000)

-What technology aeq uses ?
+What technology does aeq use?
 --------------------------

 aeq is written in the [Rust Programming Language](http://www.rust-lang.org/).

 Thanks to Mozilla and the Rust Community for such a nice language.

-What plans I have for the future ?
+What plans have I for the future ?
 ----------------------------------

 __I want to make aeq an interactive *playground* for mathematicians.__